Jdj30527/SFPD/README.md

 Heat Maps:

 I also added two heat maps, one for all calls and one for only alarm calls.
-The alarm call map shows the areas that moght be more dangerous given the amount of break-ins.
+The alarm call map shows the areas that might be more dangerous given the amount of break-ins.